-Page/Para Amendments Policy SV2 POLICY SV2 MIDSOMER NORTON TOWN CENTRE STRATEGIC POLICY Α The Strategy for the Midsomer Norton Town Centre is to: 1 Key Opportunities/Priorities a.
+Page/Para Amendments Policy SV2 POLICY SV2 MIDSOMER NORTON TOWN CENTRE STRATEGIC POLICY The Strategy for the Midsomer Norton Town Centre is to: 1 Key Opportunities/Priorities a.
 Unlock redevelopment sites in the town centre (boundary defined on the Policies Map) to avoid the need for out of centre retail development, particularly in respect of vacant/underused buildings such as the former Palladium cinema and former brewery. b Enhance the public realm. c Enhance leisure provision including the Town Park. d Focus new retail development on the southern end of the High Street as the retail core. public realm and other improvements on the southern end of the High Street and facilitate enhancements to the wider town centre.
-2 Scope and Scale of Change Make provision for: a Residential development as part of mixed-use schemes b Some larger retail units in the core areas of the High Street. c Modern office space to offset the loss of manufacturing jobs. d A district heating network.
-3 Placemaking Principles a Strengthen the shopping offer in the southern end of the High Street and provide better pedestrian connections from the main car parks to the core retail area, creating a stronger frontage to South Road. b Enable more intensive use of the South Road car park providing the opportunity to accommodate a modern food store.
-Any development here should retain public car parking for the town centre. c Conserve the town centre's heritage and unique townscape character.
+2 Scope and Scale of Change Make provision for: a Residential development as part of mixed-use schemes b Some larger retail units in the core areas of the High Street.

+- c Modern office space to offset the loss of manufacturing jobs. - d A district heating network. - 3 Placemaking Principles - a Strengthen the shopping offer in the southern end of the High Street and provide better pedestrian connections from the main car parks to the core retail area, creating a stronger frontage to South Road. - b Enable more intensive use of the South Road car park providing the opportunity to accommodate a modern food store.
+Any development here should retain public car parking for the town centre. - c Conserve the town centre's heritage and unique townscape character. - d Enhance the positive feature of the River Somer. - e Reduce the amount of traffic using the retail core of the High Street and improve the environment for pedestrians. - f Improve routes and major entrances into the centre. - g Improve access to green infrastructure including the proposed Town Park. - h Improve linkage to Sustainable Transport Routes. - i Improve the range of leisure and visitor attractions as part of the total town centre offer.